 This is an important topic for couples who sleep on a smaller size bed, like a full or queen.
 Beds that provide solid edge support allow both sleepers to spread and get comfortable without feeling like they’re about to fall off the side.
 Ultimately, the AmazonBasics mattress will be just fine in this department.

 Overall, we think the AmazonBasics mattress is a good value considering its price tag.
 It’s comfortable and accommodates a variety of different sleepers.
 However, don’t expect this bed to knock your socks off.
 There’s definitely higher quality mattresses available for a just few hundred dollars more.
 At the end of the day, it’s a basic, soft foam bed-in-a-box.
-We think it’s best for college students, kids, RV/Truck Bed, and anyone on a strict budget.
+We think it’s best for college students, kids, car camping or truck bed, and anyone on a strict budget.

 How did the Slumber Yard team get this mattress?